rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

 ### `repositories.priority`

-The priority of the given repository, if unsed uses `0`, which is the maximum priority.
+The priority of the given repository, if unsed uses `0`, which is the highest priority.

 ### `name`